-The single most popular activity for visitors in the country, boat cruises and tours are an unrivalled way to experience our scenic islands.
+The single most popular activity for visitors in the country, boat cruises and tours are an unrivaled way to experience our scenic islands.

 There’s a large number of businesses offering excursions in the Turks and Caicos across a wide variety of vessels, from tranquil sailing catamarans, to luxurious yachts.

 The barrier reef surrounding the Caicos Islands is particularly impressive.
-Coral gullies, arches and overhangs are common, and colourful reef fish abound.
+Coral gullies, arches and overhangs are common, and colorful reef fish abound.

-A dedicated snorkelling cruise (especially one offered by one of the dive companies) can be amazing and typically offers a superior underwater experience than a combination beach snorkelling cruise.
+dedicated snorkeling cruise (especially one offered by one of the dive companies) can be amazing and typically offers a superior underwater experience than a combination beach snorkeling cruise.

 Two special and uninhabited cays in the Turks and Caicos are particularly popular boat cruise destinations.